 British government survives no-confidence vote

-She emerged victorious in parliament's first no-confidence vote in a British government in 26 years on Wednesday by a 325-306 margin, a majority of 19.
+She emerged victorious in parliament's first no-confidence vote in a British government in 26 years on Wednesday by a 325-306 margin.

 A stunning 24-hour span saw May on Tuesday dealt the heaviest drubbing by parliament in modern British political history - 432 votes to 202 - over the divorce terms she reached with Brussels.

-She emerged victorious in parliament's first no-confidence vote in a British government in 26 years on Wednesday by a 325-306 margin, a majority of 19.
+She emerged victorious in parliament's first no-confidence vote in a British government in 26 years on Wednesday by a 325-306 margin and immediately reached out to opposition parties to hold talks on a new Brexit plan.

+"The government approaches these meetings in a constructive spirit and I urge others to do the same.

+"But we must find solutions that are negotiable and command sufficient support in this House," she said.

 The opposition Labour Party could try to oust her government again in the hope of triggering snap elections before Britain's scheduled Mar 29 Brexit date.